nushell/nushell.github.io/cookbook/foreign_shell_scripts.md

 There are ways to implement some form of expansion too, but at some point it might make more sense to leave the parsing to the shell it was meant for.

+## Bash Env Plugin

+There is a third-party Nu plugin [bash-env](https://github.com/tesujimath/nu_plugin_bash_env) for importing environment variables from Bash format files and pipes.
+This plugin uses Bash itself to parse the environment definitions, and can therefore cope with arbitrarily complex Bash sources.

 ## Capturing the environment from a foreign shell script

 A more complex approach is to run the script in the shell it is written for and